HsuChe/Stock-Market-Analysis/README.md

   ...
   ```

-Due to the fact that our opening price will be extracted after the current iteration of unique value is calculated, we would have to calculate the price change year on year as well as the percentage change before updating a new opening price from the conditional.
+The fact that our opening price will be extracted after the current iteration of unique value is calculated, we would have to calculate the price change year on year as well as the percentage change before updating a new opening price from the conditional.

 * Store Yearly Change and Yearly Percent Change to memory
   ```sh